-One of the biggest drawbacks of social media is that it connects us closer to others we don’t know.
-And by doing so, it tricks us into thinking we know them.
-This is why when we hear of the suicide of some celebrity, the immediate reaction is one of shock.
+A major drawback of social media is that it connects us closer to others we don’t know.
+And by doing so, we are tricked into thinking we know these people intimately.
+This is why when we learn of the suicide of some celebrity, the immediate reaction is one of shock.

 But they had everything?
 They seemed so balanced?

-We try to imagine the circumstances that may have led to them taking their lives when many of us would gladly wish to live in their shoes.
+We try to imagine the circumstances that may have led to them taking their lives.
+After all, with all the fame, fortune, status, and privileged access, wouldn’t we all want to trade places with such a person?
 Or would we?

 That’s the challenge I’ll pose.

 Now celebrity worship happened long before the Internet, simply look to some vintage recordings of The Beatles with the throngs of young women screaming to be closer to them.
 This is very much a product of technology and society.
 The difference, in my opinion, is that it is now in our face far more than in the past.

 On this note, I’ll connect celebrity to something I’m very much an advocate of which is raising awareness of the privilege that is our privacy.

 How Does Privacy or the Lack Thereof, Relate to Fame?